mjordan/islandora_workbench_docs/docs/index.md

 ## Contributing

-Contibutions to this documentation are welcome.
+Contributions to this documentation are welcome.
 If you have a suggestion, please open an issue on the Islandora Workbench GitHub repository's [queue](https://github.com/mjordan/islandora_workbench/issues) and tag your issue "documentation".